yogeshsinghgit/Python-Learning/async learning/README.md

 2. They can be paused with await – This allows a coroutine to yield control back to the event loop while waiting for something (e.g., network response, I/O operation).
 3. They enable concurrency without threads – Coroutines allow multiple tasks to run concurrently without creating multiple threads.

+await does two things simultaneously:

+1️⃣ Calls another coroutine / awaitable
+2️⃣ Suspends the current coroutine until the awaited task finishes

+So when Python reaches await, the coroutine pauses its execution and the event loop can run other coroutines.

 Example :

 ``` python